stefanspringer1/SwiftXML/README.md

 ### Document membership in constructed elements

 Elements that are part of a document (`XDocument`) are registered in the document.
-The same is true for its attributes.
-The reason is that this allows fast access to elements and attributes of a certain name via `elements(ofName:)` and `attributes(ofName:)` and the exact functioning of rules (see the section below on rules).
+The reason is that this allows fast access to elements and attributes of a certain name via `elements(_:)` and the exact functioning of rules (see the section below on rules).

 In the moment of constructing a new element with its content defined in `{...}` brackets during construction, the element is not part any document.
 The nodes inserted to it leave the document tree, but they are not (!) unregistered from the document.
-I.e. the iterations `elements(ofName:)` and `attributes(ofName:)` will still find them, and according rules will apply to them.
+I.e. the iteration `elements(_:)` will still find them, and according rules will apply to them.
 The reason for this behaviour is the common case of the new element getting inserted into the same document.
 If the content of the new element would first get unregistered from the document and then get reinserted into the same document again, they would then count as new elements, and the mentioned iterations might iterate over them again.

 If you would like to get the content a newly built element to get unregistered from the document, use its method `adjustDocument()`.
 This method diffuses the current document of the element to its content.
 For a newly built element this document is `nil`, which unregisters a node from its document.
 You might also set the attribute `adjustDocument` to `true` in the initializer of the element to automatically call `adjustDocument()` when the building of the new element is accomplished.
 This call or setting to adjust of the document is only necessary at the top-level element, it is dispersed through the whole tree.